Kim Sang-sik: Vietnam

 On 3 May 2024, Kim was appointed manager of Vietnam's senior and under-23 national teams, following Philippe Troussier's departure.
-He hired Choi Won-kwon as his assistant, and started building his team.
-On 6 June, he made his debut as Vietnam's manager in a World Cup qualifier against the Philippines, ending their eight-match losing streak with a 3–2 victory.

-Between December 2024 and January 2025, Kim and Vietnam participated in the 2024 ASEAN Championship.
-He sent his team to the semi-finals by earning three wins and one draw in the group stage including wins over compatriots Ha Hyeok-jun and Shin Tae-yong, who managed Laos and Indonesia respectively.
+He hired Choi Won-kwon as his assistant and started building his team.
+On 6 June, he made his debut as Vietnam's manager in a World Cup qualifier against the Philippines, ending Vietnam's eight-match losing streak with a 3–2 victory.
+Between December 2024 and January 2025, Kim led Vietnam to win the 2024 ASEAN Championship.
+He sent his team to the semi-finals by earning three wins and one draw in the group stage including victories over compatriots Ha Hyeok-jun and Shin Tae-yong, who managed Laos and Indonesia respectively.
 He became Vietnam's third manager and the second Korean manager to win an ASEAN Championship title after defeating Thailand in both legs of the final.

-On 10 April 2025, ASEAN Football Federation appointed Kim as the manager of the ASEAN All-Stars for a friendly against Manchester United, which was going to be held with the name of Maybank Challenge Cup at Bukit Jalil National Stadium in Malaysia on 28 May.
+On 10 April 2025, ASEAN Football Federation appointed Kim manager of the ASEAN All-Stars for a friendly against Manchester United named the Maybank Challenge Cup at Bukit Jalil National Stadium in Malaysia on 28 May.
 He defeated Rúben Amorim's Manchester United side 1–0.
-On 29 July, he won the 2025 ASEAN U-23 Championship, bringing Vietnam under-23s' third consecutive title at the competition.
+On 29 July, he won the 2025 ASEAN U-23 Championship for Vietnam's third consecutive title in the competition.
+At the 2025 SEA Games, he won all four matches including a 3–2 final win over Thailand on 18 December.

+While participating at the 2026 AFC U-23 Asian Cup in January 2026, Kim and Vietnam won all matches against Jordan, Kyrgyzstan, Saudi Arabia, and the United Arab Emirates before lost 3–0 to China in the semi-finals.
+In the third place play-off, his team defeated his homeland South Korea 7–6 on penalties after a 2–2 draw with them.
+During July and August, he led Vietnam to the second consecutive ASEAN Championship victory.
+Despite a goalless draw with Singapore, he guided the team to first place of the Group A by defeating Timor-Leste, Indonesia and Cambodia.
+After two 2–0 wins over Malaysia in the semi-finals, Vietnam faced Thailand again in the final.
+He became Vietnam's first-ever manager to defend the ASEAN Championship title, as they beat Thailand 4–2 on aggregate.